-Figure 40.
+Figure 37.
 The page for configuring the wireless network.

-- 5. In the Network name field, specify your own name for the guest wireless network or leave the value suggested by the router. - 6.
+- 4. If you want to create an additional wireless network isolated from your LAN, select the Enable guest network checkbox (available for the Router and WISP Repeater modes only). - 5.
+In the Network name field, specify your own name for the guest wireless network or leave the value suggested by the router. - 6.
 If you want to create a password for access to the guest wireless network, deselect the Open network checkbox and fill in the Password field.